-(Mark C One) X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period end led May 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 5 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number :: 000-50107 DAYBREAK OIL A · Washington 91-0626366 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 110 01 N. Argonne Road, Suite A 211, Spokane Valley, WA 99212 (Address of principal executive offices) (Zip code) (809) 232-767 (Registrant's telephone number, ncluding area code) (Former name, former address and former fisca year, if changed since last report) Exchan e by check mark whether the registrant (1) has filed all reports require a Act of 1934 during the preceding 12 months (or for such shorted has been subject to such filing requirements for the past 90 days. er period that the registrant was required to file such reports), Interact e by check mark whether the registrant has submitted electronive Data File required to be submitted and posted pursuant to Ruseding 12 months (or for such shorter period that the registrant was ale 405 of Regulation S-T (§ 232.405 of this chapter) during reportin by check mark whether the registrant is a large accelerated filer, ag company., or an emerging growth company.
-See the definition ag company," and "emerging growth company" in Rule 12b-2 of the s of "large accelerated filer," "accelerated filer", and "smaller Large accelerated filer \square Accelerated filer □ Non-accelerated filer npany) Smaller reporting company 🗹 Emerging growth company \Box nerging growth company, indicate by check mark if the registrant ing with any new or revised financial accounting standards provide Indicate e by check mark whether the registrant is a shell company (as define ned in Rule 12b-2 of the Exchange Act). ☐ Yes ☑ No At July 11, 2018 the registrant had 51,532,364 outstanding shares of \$0.0 01 par value common stock.
+(Mark C one) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 5 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended August 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 000-50107 DAYBREAK OIL AN ID CAS INC (Exact name of registrant as spec , Washington 91-0626366 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 110 01 N. Argonne Road, Suite A 211, Spokane Valley, WA 99212 (Address of principal executive offices) (Zip code) (Former name, former address and former fiscal y year, if changed since last report) Exchan by check mark whether the registrant (1) has filed all reports required a Act of 1934 during the preceding 12 months (or for such shorter has been subject to such filing requirements for the past 90 days. period that the registrant was required to file such reports), pursuan by check mark whether the registrant has submitted electronic to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during nt was required to submit such files).
+Yes ☑ No □ reportin by check mark whether the registrant is a large accelerated filer, as g company, or an emerging growth company.
+See the definitions of g company," and "emerging growth company" in Rule 12b-2 of the f "large accelerated filer," "accelerated filer," "smaller Large accelerated filer □ Accelerated filer □ Non-accelerated filer Smaller reporting company ✓ Emerging growth company \square nerging growth company, indicate by check mark if the registrant hat ing with any new or revised financial accounting standards provided Indicate by check mark whether the registrant is a shell company (as define d in Rule 12b-2 of the Exchange Act). ☐ Yes ☑ No

+At October 11, 2018 the registrant had 51,532,364 outstanding shares of \$0.001 par value common stock.